 9. Guide pupil behaviors through classroom instruction, non-class activities, guidance, counseling and advising activities, and informal personal relationships.

 10. Judge the merits of the fundamental aims, purposes, and goals of the school program and determine how the school program is fulfilling these ends as well as how his/her teaching is contributing to the attainment of these goals.

 As a condition for graduation, Morgan State University students are required to take a senior level examination.
 The Praxis II Specialty Area tests constitute the senior level examination for education candidates.
 Specifically, teacher education candidates must sit for the appropriate Praxis II Specialty Area tests and report their scores to the chairperson one month prior to the month in which they are expected to be graduated.
-For Elementary Education majors, currently, the appropriate Specialty Area tests are: Elementary Education: Instructional Practice and Application (5015), and Principles of Learning and Teaching K-6 (0622).
-The Principles of Learning and Teaching test is currently available only as a paper and pencil test.
-However, effective July 2012, it will be available in a computerized format (5622).
-Minimum passing scores on 5015 and 0622 (5662) are 161, and 160, respectively.
+For Elementary Education majors, currently, the appropriate Specialty Area tests are: Elementary Education: Instructional Practice and Application (test id 5019), and Principles of Learning and Teaching K-6 (test id 5622).

 For a candidate seeking certification at the secondary level, the appropriate Specialty Area tests are in the discipline for which he/she is seeking certification.
 Elementary Education/Physical Education and M.A.T. candidates must earn a score that is equal to (or above) the minimum passing score required by the state of Maryland in order to be eligible for graduation.
 Please consult the Praxis Bulletin, and/or personnel in the certification office of the Maryland State Department of Education for additional information.